Hercynian Forest: Ancient references

 The name is cited dozens of times in several classical authors, but most of the references are non-definitive, e.g., the Hercynian Forest is Pomponius Mela's silvis ac paludibus invia, "trackless forest and swamps" (Mela, De Chorographia, iii.29), as the author is assuming the reader would know where the forest is.
 The earliest reference is in Aristotle's (Meteorologica).
 He refers to the Arkýnia (or Orkýnios) mountains of Europe, but tells us only that, remarkably in his experience, rivers flow north from there.

 During the time of Julius Caesar, the forest blocked the advance of the Roman legions into Germania.
 His few statements are the most definitive.
 In De Bello Gallico he says that the forest stretches along the Danube from the territory of the Helvetii (present-day Switzerland) to Dacia (present-day Romania).
 Its implied northern boundary is nine days' march, while its eastern boundary is indefinitely more than sixty days' march.
 The region fascinated him, even the old tales of unicorns (which may have represented reindeer).
-Caesar's references to moose and aurochs and of elk without joints which leaned against trees to sleep in the endless forests of Germania, were probably later interpolations in his Commentaries.
+Caesar's references to elk and aurochs and of elk without joints which leaned against trees to sleep in the endless forests of Germania, were probably later interpolations in his Commentaries.
 Caesar's name for the forest is the one most used: Hercynia Silva.

 Pliny the Elder, in Natural History, places the eastern regions of the Hercynium jugum, the "Hercynian mountain chain", in Pannonia (present-day Hungary and Croatia) and Dacia.
 He also gives us some dramatic description of its composition, in which the close proximity of the forest trees causes competitive struggle among them (inter se rixantes).
 He mentions its gigantic oaks.
 But even he—if the passage in question is not an interpolated marginal gloss—is subject to the legends of the gloomy forest.
 He mentions unusual birds, which have feathers that "shine like fires at night".
 Medieval bestiaries named these birds the Ercinee.
 The impenetrable nature of the Hercynia Silva hindered the last concerted Roman foray into the forest, by Drusus, during 12..9 BCE: Florus asserts that Drusus invisum atque inaccessum in id tempus Hercynium saltum (Hercynia saltus, the "Hercynian ravine-land") patefecit.